-The remaining 85,763,284 shares of our common stock outstanding after this offering will be "restricted securities", as that term is defined in Rule 144 of the Securities Act, and we expect that substantially all of these restricted securities will be subject to the lock-up agreements described below.
+The remaining 102,862,404 shares of our common stock outstanding after this offering will be "restricted securities", as that term is defined in Rule 144 of the Securities Act, and we expect that substantially all of these restricted securities will be subject to the lock-up agreements described below.
 These restricted securities may be sold in the public market only if the sale is registered or pursuant to an exemption from registration, such as Rule 144 or Rule 701 of the Securities Act, which are summarized below.

-We have filed with the SEC a registration statement on Form S-8 covering the shares of common stock reserved for issuance under our 2017 Plan and 2020 Plan.
-The shares of common stock covered by this registration statement are generally eligible for sale in the public market, subject to certain contractual and legal restrictions summarized below.
+We intend to file with the SEC a registration statement on Form S-8 covering the shares of common stock reserved for issuance under our 2017 Plan and 2020 Plan.
+Such registration statement is expected to be filed and become effective as soon as practicable after completion of this offering.
+Upon effectiveness, the shares of common stock covered by this registration statement will generally be eligible for sale in the public market, subject to certain contractual and legal restrictions summarized below.